dcs-team4/coffeetalk/README.md

 - `/mqtt` contains a server for running quiz sessions over MQTT.
   - `/broker` wraps around the [mochi-co/mqtt](https://github.com/mochi-co/mqtt#readme) package to set up an MQTT broker.
   - `/quiz` defines a state machine for running quiz sessions, publishing questions and answers to the broker.
-- `/stm` provides a Go package with utility types and functions for setting up state machines.
+- `/stm` contains a Go package with utility types and functions for setting up state machines.
 The documentation can be read in `stm.go`, or on [pkg.go.dev](https://pkg.go.dev/github.com/dcs-team4/coffeetalk/stm).

 The project uses Docker Compose to coordinate containers, with a config for local development defined in `docker-compose.yml`, and a production config in `docker-compose-prod.yml`.
 The system has been deployed on a [DigitalOcean](https://www.digitalocean.com/) Virtual Private Server, but could be deployed anywhere that supports Docker.

-For production, the servers expect a TLS certificate (`tls-cert.pem`) and key (`tls-key.pem`) in their respective `tls` directories (`web/tls`, `webrtc/signals/tls`, `mqtt/broker/tls`).
+For production, the servers expect a TLS certificate (`tls-cert.pem`) and key (`tls-key.pem`) in their respective `tls` directories (`web/server/tls`, `webrtc/signals/tls`, `mqtt/broker/tls`).
 This is required, since the web browser can only access the webcam when the app is served over HTTPS.

 The below deployment diagram shows the components in the system and the relations between them.